Acmion/SvelteScaling/README.md

 1. Install NodeJS.
 2. Install npm.
 3. Clone this repository.
 4. Execute `node install.js`, which installs all npm dependencies for projects.
+This step takes about 10 minutes to execute.
 5. Execute `node analyze.js`, which performs the actual analysis.
 6. View `index.html` in a browser to see the report.